-Pahoehoe Beach Park has a shoreline comprised more of rocky pahoehoe lava than actual sand.
+Pahoehoe Beach Park is a Big Island beach with a shoreline comprised more of rocky pahoehoe lava than actual sand.
 As Kona beaches go, Pahoehoe Beach is not a good swim beach, but don't let that discourage you from spending time here!

 An expansive lawn area with tall palms and kiawe trees providing plenty of shade adorn the park, with lots of lush grass to go along with the small pockets of sand on the beach.
 It’s quiet here and almost never crowded.
 Like most Kona beaches, Pahoehoe Beach is a comfortable place for a picnic or to simply sit and watch the surf.
 There are plenty of picnic tables and benches scattered throughout the park.